We get a lot of questions. Here are some of the most popular ones:

 - Will getting Medicaid affect my Medicare?

 That is not accurate.
 While it has gotten more difficult to obtain 24 hour home care covered by Medicaid, it is still very much available.
 We have been successful in obtaining 24 hour Medicaid home care for many of our clients.
 Learn more about obtaining 24 hour Medicaid home care.

 What is Medicaid pending home care?

 Medicaid pending home care means that a patient receives Medicaid level home care services while their Medicaid application is processing.
 We have been successful in obtaining Medicaid pending services for many of our clients.
 Learn more about Medicaid pending home care.

 My nurse and home health aide are coming from two different home care agencies.
 Why do I need two agencies?

 In New York, if someone is receiving home care through insurance (Medicare, Medicaid, or commercial), there will usually be more than one agency involved in the provision of care.
 This is because different types of home care providers are licensed to provide different services.
 For example, a Certified Home Health Agency (CHHA) may provide a patient with nursing and physical therapy, and sub-contract a licensed home care services agency (LHCSA) to provide a home health aide.
 Some consumers actually self-direct their care via CDPAP, or the Consumer Directed Personal Assistance Program.
+This allows them to choose a friend or family member to get paid for taking care of them through the State.
 However, these consumers also work with a CDPAP Fiscal Intermediary which processes the caregiver’s payroll and handles some other responsibilities.
 Learn more about different types of home care providers .

 Will Medicare pay for home care?